A semiparametric probability distribution estimator of sample maximums: Introduction of the mixture estimators

+Being intuitive, the semiparametrically mixing approach was proposed by \cite{schuster1985parametric} and \cite{olkin1987semiparametric}.
+The mixture distribution estimator has a target parametric distribution class and is given by

-where $f_{\widehat{\theta}}(x)$ and $\widehat{f}(x)$ are parametric and nonparametric density estimators, respectively. $0\le p \le 1$ is the mixing parameter.
-If the underlying distribution $F$ belongs to the parametric class $\{F_{\theta} \vert \theta \in {}^{\exists}\Theta \subset \mathbb{R}^d\}$, the mixed density estimator has $\sqrt{n}$ consistency under the model assumption (see \cite{olkin1987semiparametric}). \cite{faraway1990implementing} investigated numerical properties.
-While \cite{olkin1987semiparametric} proposed the pseudolikelihood approach for the mixing parameter estimation, \cite{rahman1997note} studied the minimized integrated squared error approach. \cite{soleymani2014bootstrap} proposed the bootstrap method for the mixing parameter estimation and investigated asymptotic properties.
+where $F_{\widehat{\theta}}(x)$ is the parametric estimator with the MLE $\widehat{\theta}$ and $\widehat{F}_{\widehat{h}}(x)$ is the kernel distribution estimator, respectively. $0\le p \le 1$ is the mixing ratio parameter.
+If the underlying distribution $F$ belongs to the parametric class $\mathcal{F}_{\theta}:=\{F_{\theta} \vert \theta \in \Theta\}$, the mixture density estimator has $\sqrt{n}$ consistency under the model assumption (\citealt{olkin1987semiparametric}). \cite{faraway1990implementing} conducted a simulation study and investigated numerical properties.
+There exist the mixing ratio selectors based on pseudolikelihood approach (\citealt{olkin1987semiparametric}), minimized integrated squared error approach with a large parametric family of distributions (\citealt{rahman1997note}), bootstrap approach (\citealt{soleymani2014bootstrap}).